 Rose Quint is NAHB Assistant Vice President for Survey Research.
 Quint holds a B.S. in Economics/International Business from Old Dominion University as well as a Master’s degree in Economics from Virginia Polytechnic Institute and State University.
 Her responsibilities include planning and conducting industry surveys, specifically in the areas of builder sentiment, remodeling, housing affordability, and AD&C financing issues.
 Quint is also responsible for special research projects, such as studies on builders’ profitability, consumer preferences, construction costs and membership census.
 She joined NAHB in 1999.

-Jing Fu is a Senior Economist at NAHB.
+Jing Fu, Ph.D., is Director of Forecasting and Analysis at NAHB.
 She monitors developments in the economy to identify trends and issues related to the housing industry.
 She also assists in forecasting and analyzing the state and metropolitan area housing market, producing research and articles detailing sectors and the geography of the home building industry.
 Prior to joining NAHB, Jing worked at Thomson Reuters as a data specialist and has extensive knowledge and experience on quantitative research and large data set analysis.
-She holds an M.A. in Economics from the University of Kansas and is currently completing the requirements for her Ph.D.
+She holds an M.A. and Ph.D. in Economics from the University of Kansas.

-Carmel Ford is a Research Associate at NAHB.
+Carmel Ford is an Economist at NAHB.
 Her responsibilities include the preparation and analysis of quarterly and monthly surveys.
 She also monitors and analyzes economic data related to the housing industry.
 Prior to the NAHB, Carmel was a Research Analyst at the Connecticut Economic Resource Center.
-Carmel received an M.A. in International Economics and Finance from Brandeis University in 2012.
+Carmel received a M.A. in International Economics and Finance from Brandeis University in 2012.